 - Generating more than $25 million in gross annual revenue

-It does not provide the right to portability or right to access, both of which are considered essential to optimizing data privacy.
+It does not provide the right to portability or the right to access, both of which are considered essential to optimizing data privacy.

 Final Thoughts on Data Privacy in Taiwan

 In light of these facts, businesses operating within Taiwan’s sphere of influence must familiarize themselves with the provisions of the PDPA.
-Doing so will help them remain in compliance and avoid incurring potentially crippling monetary fines.
+Doing so will help them remain in compliance and avoid potentially crippling monetary fines.